 Using Cloud Connect, you can write SQL queries to create segments as simple or complex as needed for your marketing use cases.

-The key difference between a Cloud Connection and standard Integration is that Cloud Connect only pulls in audience membership into Lytics based on your query to your database.
+The key difference between Cloud Connection and standard a Integration is that Cloud Connect only pulls in audience membership into Lytics based on your SQL query to your database.
 No other data will be pulled in directly from your data warehouse.
-Lytics Cloud Connect is designed to allow marketers to access their existing “source of truth” customer data in their data warehouse without importing and duplicating it to create Lytics audiences that are activated in downstream tools.
+Lytics Cloud Connect is designed to allow marketers to access their existing “source of truth” customer data in their data warehouse without duplicating it to create Lytics audiences that are activated in downstream tools.

 When creating an Import Activity Job in Lytics, you are streaming that user and event data from Google BigQuery into Lytics’ real-time pipeline.
 This allows your BigQuery data to inform Lytics Behavioral Scores, Affinities, Lookalike Models, and more.
 For data that is meant for real-time activation, this workflow is still an essential part of leveraging Lytics.